-Powerflow Analysis A powerflow analysis was conducted for the facility using a modified version(s) of the 2009 Summer Peak and 2009 Winter Peak models.
+Powerflow Analysis A powerflow analysis was conducted for the facility using modified versions of the 2005 April, 2005, 2007 and 2010 Summer and Winter Peak models.
 The output of the Customer's facility was offset in each model by a reduction in output of existing online SPS generation.
-The proposed in-service date of the generator is December 1, 2005.
-The next available seasonal models were the 2009 peak models.
+The proposed in-service date of the generator is December 15, 2005.
+The available seasonal models used were the 2005 April and 2005 through 2010 peak models.
 This is the end of the current SPP planning horizon.
-The analysis of the Customer's project indicates that, given the requested generation level of 100.5MW and location, additional criteria violations will not occur on the existing SPS facilities under steady state conditions in all seasons out to the end of SPP's planning horizon.
+The analysis of the Customer's project indicates that, given the requested generation level of 80MW and location, additional criteria violations will not occur on the existing SPS facilities under steady state conditions in all seasons out to the end of SPP's planning horizon.
 There are several other proposed generation additions in the general area of the Customer's facility.
 It was assumed in the analysis that not all of these other projects will be in service.
 In the event that more than the assumed number of these other projects are either planned or contracted for interconnection, then this analysis must be revised.
 Those previously queued projects that have advanced to nearly complete phases were included in this feasibility study.
 Powerflow Analysis Methodology The Southwest Power Pool (SPP) criteria states that: The transmission system of the SPP region shall be planned and constructed so that the contingencies as set forth in the Criteria will meet the applicable NERC Planning Standards for System Adequacy and Security - Transmission System Table I hereafter referred to as NERC Table I) and its applicable standards and measurements.

 Using the created models and the ACCC function of PSS\E, single contingencies in the SPS control area were applied and the resulting scenarios analyzed.
 This satisfies the 'more probable' contingency testing criteria mandated by NERC and the SPP criteria.
-Conclusion The minimum cost of interconnecting the Customer project is estimated at \$2.6 million dollars for Network Upgrades.
-At this time, the cost estimates for Direct Assignment facilities have not been defined by the Customer.
+Conclusion The minimum cost of interconnecting the Customer project is estimated at \$508 thousand dollars for SPS' interconnection facilities of which is a Direct Assignment.
+At this time, the cost estimates for other Direct Assignment facilities have not been defined by the Customer.
 As stated earlier, previously queued projects were not all assumed to be in service in this feasibility study.
 If any of those projects are constructed, then this feasibility study may have to be revisited to determine the impacts of this Customer's project on other SPS transmission facilities.
 These interconnection costs do not include any cost that may be associated with short circuit or transient stability analysis.
 These studies will be performed if the Customer signs a system impact study agreement.
 The costs do not include any costs associated with the deliverability of the energy to final customers.
 These costs are determined by separate studies if the Customer requests transmission service through Southwest Power Pool's OASIS.

-Figure 1: Proposed Interconnection (Final substation design to be determined)
+TOIF = Transmission Owner's Interconnection Facilities ICIF = Interconnection Customer's Interconnection Facilities Figure 1: Proposed Interconnection (Final substation design to be determined)

-Figure 2: Map of the surrounding area
+Figure 2: Map Of The Surrounding Area